 I am over here in full on kitchen renovation mode.
 I am starting to prep my kitchen cabinets to paint them.
 Funny thing with cabinets if you want the paint to last you need to prep them.
 Prep work is very important I cannot stress this enough.
-We are in week two of the One Room Challenge.
 Last week I shared my plans for the kitchen renovation and this week it is underway!
 Let me tell you guys I am really feeling the pressure to get this kitchen done in the next 5 weeks.
 The pressure is on!
 So let's get started.

 Now there are a lot of paint out there that will say no prep work needed.
 Even if the paint says that you need to clean your cabinets.
 The importance of cleaning them is to degrease them.
 When you are cooking grease becomes airborne and clings to anything in site including your cabinets.
 Over the years the grease builds up.
 Painting over grease just seems like a bad idea to me.
 Even if you're not painting your cabinets and just doing some Spring cleaning this will work for you to.

 Now I happened to facebook live to process of cleaning the cabinets if you would like to view it below or you can just keep reading.